aha-app/aha-services/docs/jira_connect.md

 * All features in a release (that have not already been implemented or sent to JIRA previously) can be sent to JIRA using the _Send to JIRA_ item in the _Actions_ menu on the release page.
 * When a feature is copied to JIRA one issue will be created for the feature.
-If the feature has requirements then each requirement will also be sent as a linked issue of the feature issue.
+If the feature has requirements then each requirement will also be sent as a linked issue of the feature issue (or a story under an epic if you choose the Epic and Story issue types).
 * Only the description of a feature or requirement is sent.
 No tasks or comments are included.
 * Attachments of a feature or requirement are also sent.
 * When a feature is sent to JIRA, its status in Aha! is automatically changed to Ready to develop.